matteo-filippini/bananapi/README.md

 2) Unpack and change dir: *dpkg-deb -R gasket-dkms_1.0-9_all.deb gasket && cd gasket
 3) Copy the src to the correct name/location: *sudo cp -r usr/src/gasket-1.0 /usr/src/gasket-dkms-1.0
 4) Finally, add and install the driver (here the $(uname -r) should be switched to your 4.9 header, we have tested with 4.19 and cannot commit if everything will work perfectly with 4.9):
-*sudo dkms add gasket-dkms/1.0 --kernelsourcedir=/usr/src/linux-headers--$(uname -r)
+*sudo dkms add gasket-dkms/1.0 --kernelsourcedir=/usr/src/linux-headers-$(uname -r)
 *sudo dkms install gasket-dkms/1.0 --kernelsourcedir=/usr/src/linux-headers-$(uname -r)

+ERRORS:

+running point 4 from the procedure suggested by google support, raises the errors in *make_shell.log* and *make.log*

+alternatively running *sudo insmod /lib/modules/4.9.119-BPI-M4-Kernel/kernel/drivers/gasket/gasket.ko* gives *insmod: ERROR: could not insert module /lib/modules/4.9.119-BPI-M4-Kernel/kernel/drivers/gasket/gasket.ko: Invalid parameters* with dmesg log in *dmesg.log*